tvdboom/ATOM/docs_sources/user_guide/models.md

 * Custom models can be accessed through their acronym like any other model, e.g.
   `atom.ransac` in the example above.
-* Custom models are not restricted to sklearn estimators, but they should follow [sklearn's API][api], i.e. have a fit and predict method.
+* Custom models are not restricted to sklearn estimators, but they should follow [sklearn's API][api], i.e., have a fit and predict method.
-* [Parameter customization][] (for the initializer) is only possible for custom models which provide an estimator that has a `set_params()` method, i.e. it's a child class of [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).
+* [Parameter customization][] (for the initializer) is only possible for custom models which provide an estimator that has a `set_params()` method, i.e., it's a child class of [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).
 * [Hyperparameter tuning][] for custom models is ignored unless appropriate dimensions are provided through `ht_params`.